florentdelgrange/stochastic-windows-storm/README.md

 # StormWind
 ## Installation
 ### Requirements
-Make sure that you have set up all dependencies as required [here](http://www.stormchecker.org/documentation/installation/requirements.html).
+Make sure you have set up all dependencies as required [here](http://www.stormchecker.org/documentation/installation/requirements.html).
-Regarding to your OS version, you may have some issues with the installation of Boost or Carl.
+Depending of your OS version, you may have some issues with the installation of Boost or Carl.
 You can install them manually as described [here](http://www.stormchecker.org/documentation/installation/manual-configuration.html).
 ### Storm sources
 Get the original [Storm](http://www.stormchecker.org/index.html) source files from github as follows.